MoonPoet/xaprb-src/content/blog/2008/kickfire-stream-processing-sql-queries.md

 ### What took so long?

 Stream processing is the obvious way to run SQL queries.
 Some readers may never have thought about it this way, but my guess is that a lot of you already think of SQL in a stream-processing way, even though you might know that computers today really implement it in conventional ways.
-I have always tried to think of it this way, and I <a href="/blog/2005/10/03/understanding-sql-joins/">always try to explain SQL as a stream</a>, too.
+I have always tried to think of it this way, and I [always try to explain SQL as a stream](/blog/2005/10/03/understanding-sql-joins/), too.

 So when I was on a call with the Kickfire engineers and it finally sunk in, I felt really silly.
 Why didn't I think of that?
 It's so obvious.